alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 7. Scroll down and click **Next**
 8. Scroll to the bottom and **select the checkboxes** to provide CloudFormation access to create resources on your behalf and click on the **Create Stack button**.

->Note: CloudFormation will now use AWS Amplify to create the web app from the Github URL you provided, AWS Cognito to setup authentication, API gateway to create an API endpoint for your web app / Alexa Smart Home skill to access your backend resources, AWS Lambda functions to create a serverless backend infrastructure and DynamoDB for token storage.
+>Note: CloudFormation will now use AWS Amplify to create the web app from the github URL you provided, AWS Cognito to setup authentication, API gateway to create an API endpoint for your web app / Alexa Smart Home skill to access your backend resources, AWS Lambda functions to create a serverless backend infrastructure and DynamoDB for token storage.
 This complete setup will take a few minutes.

 9. You can refresh the page to see the progress.
 Once all the resources are created (it’ll take about 3 minutes), you’ll see a message like below: